Clarissa Barnes, Ph.D., BCBA-D

-Dr. Clarissa Barnes is the Director of the Hench Autism Studies Program and an Assistant Professor of Special Education at Defiance College (DC).
+Dr. Clarissa Barnes is the Director of the Hench Autism Studies Program and an Associate Professor of Special Education at Defiance College (DC).
 She earned both her Ph.D.
 (2013) in Rehabilitation with an emphasis in Behavior Analysis and Therapy and her M.S.
 (2010) in Behavior Analysis from Southern Illinois University-Carbondale (SIU).
 Dr. Barnes received her B.S.
 (2007) in psychology from Western Michigan University.
 She is also a Board Certified Behavior Analyst-Doctoral.
 Dr. Barnes has taught at both the graduate and undergraduate levels including courses in autism studies, behavior analysis, and special education.
 She has presented and co-presented 25 professional presentations, posters, and workshops as well as authored and co-authored three journal articles published in peer reviewed journals and one book chapter.

 Dr. Barnes’s research interests include exploring instructional methods to establish basic and complex verbal repertoires in individuals with and without disabilities, exploring the efficacy of teaching procedures to establish relational responding, and exploring staff training methods that are both effective and accessible to the non-behavior analytic community.
 Teaching other professionals and non-professionals about the science of behavior analysis is an activity that she finds both rewarding and important.

 Ph.D., Rehabilitation, Behavior Analysis and Therapy, Southern Illinois University, 2013